 Lone Star is a very small city located in the state of Texas.
 With a population of 1,401 people and just one neighborhood, Lone Star is the 747th largest community in Texas.

-When you are in Lone Star, you'll notice that it is more blue-collar than most other communities in America.
-37.36% of Lone Star’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lone Star is generally considered to be a blue-collar town.
+37.36% of the Lone Star workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lone Star is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Lone Star who work in sales jobs (14.11%), food service (12.40%), and office and administrative support (10.23%).

 Lone Star is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.